 What are patron saints?

 A patron saint is the intercessor and advocate of a nation, place, craft, activity, class, or person, before God in heaven.
 Since the time of the early Church, Orthodox Christians have called upon patron saints.
-And there are patron saints for everything.
-For finding employment.
-For mental disorders.
-Even for protection of your garden from pests!
+And there are saints for everything.
+Finding employment, mental disorders, even for protection of your garden from pests!
 The same way someone might say, “There’s an app for that,” the Orthodox would tell you, “There’s a patron saint for that!”
 In this post, though, we’ll focus primarily on personal patrons.

 Where did this tradition come from?

-The tradition of taking on patron saints started during the reign of the Roman Empire.
+The Eastern Orthodox tradition of taking on patron saints started during the reign of the Roman Empire.
 Many public Christian churches were built over the graves of Holy Martyrs, whose name the church then assumed.
 The martyr over whose remains the church stood then became the “patron” and protector of that church and its people.
 Over time, Christians began dedicating churches to other holy men and women.
 Some of them martyrs, and others not.

-The patron saints of churches (as well as regions and countries) are typically chosen because of some connection that saint had to that place.
+The patron saints of Orthodox churches (as well as regions and countries) are typically chosen because of some connection that saint had to that place.
 Perhaps he preached the Gospel there, reposed there, or someone found or transferred some/all of his holy relics there.
-In Orthodox churches today, we continue this tradition, dedicating every new church to a patron saint.
+In Eastern Orthodox churches today, we continue this tradition, dedicating every new church to a patron saint.
 Some churches even have the relics of their patron (or of another saint) displayed in the church for the parishioners to venerate.